meliao/osdc_support/instances.rst

 .. _flavors:

-OSDC VM Flavors
+VM Flavors
 -----------------

 There are a number of "flavors" you can use when spinning up a VM.
-Below is a list of the specifications for each available OSDC instance.
+Below is a sample list of the specifications for each available OSDC instance.
+Note that the available flavors may vary from resource to resource, as more some resources provide options for VMs with higher RAM or Ephemeral Storage.
 VCPU indicates the number of cores activated when that flavor is used.

 Some jobs may require larger instances, some may require a small instance, others may require multiple smaller instances.
 Your resource allocation :ref:`quota  <metering>`